savoirfairelinux/jami-project/docs/source/users/downloading_and_installing.rst

 Installing via the terminal
 ---------------------------

-To install Ring from the terminal, you just need to follow these next steps:
+To install Jami from the terminal, you just need to follow these next steps:

   1. Select your Linux distribution (e.g., Debian 8).
   2. Copy the commands in the dark box and paste them in a terminal.
 It’s possible that you need root access for this.